Test-Architect/pytest-python-sample/readme.md

 **Developer:** Israel Wasserman [LinkedIn](https://www.linkedin.com/in/israel-wasserman/)

 ### Overview
 This repository serves as a portfolio project showcasing my skills in QA automation and Python development.
 It demonstrates the development and execution of automated tests using Python, Selenium, and Pytest.
 The project includes comprehensive UI tests, API tests, as well as validations for both server-side and client-side functionality.
-These tests are designed to run on a custom web application I developed, [Car Sphere (Live)](https://carsphere.onrender.com/), (*The site takes about a minute to beloaded*) using Python and Flask, leveraging SQLite and SQLAlchemy for database management.
+These tests are designed to run on a custom web application I developed, [Car Sphere (Live)](https://carsphere.onrender.com/), (*The site takes about a minute to be loaded*) using Python and Flask, leveraging SQLite and SQLAlchemy for database management.

 The source code for the project is available in my [CarSphere Repository](https://github.com/IsraelW18/CarSphere.git).